torcolvin/couchbase-lite-wiki/JSON-Query-Schema.md

 * [Functions](#functions)
 * [Implementation Status](#implementation-status)

-## Introduction
+## 1. Introduction

 Queries are expressed to LiteCore as JSON, so they can be easily transformed and converted to internal representations like [SQL](http://www.sqlite.org/lang_expr.html).
 This document describes the schema.

-The JSON describes a parse tree.
-Each node of the tree describes an operation and a list of operands (children).
-The operations can be arithmetic, comparison, logical, etc. The number of children depends on the operation; for example, `NOT` has exactly one, `-` has one or two (negation or subtraction), `AND` has two or more.
+A query is described as a sort of parse tree.
+Each node of the tree describes an **operation** and a list of **operands** (children).
+The operations can be arithmetic, comparison, logical, etc. The number of operands depends on the operation; for example, `NOT` has exactly one, `-` has one or two (negation or subtraction), `AND` has two or more.

-A typical way to represent a parse tree is as nested lists or arrays, where the first element represents the operator and the rest represent the operands; for example `["=", ["+", 2, 2], 5]`.
+A node is represented in JSON as an array, where the first element is a string naming the operation, and the other elements represent the operands (often nested arrays); for example `["=", ["+", 2, 2], 5]`.
+(If you know LISP or any functional languages, this should look pretty familiar!)

-In addition to the operators from SQL and N1QL, we need ones to represent document property paths and query parameters.
-Operator `"."` represents a path, and `"$"` a parameter.
+A few operations, like `SELECT` and `COLLATE`, take a set of _named_ operands.
+These are represented as a single operand that's a JSON object/dictionary whose items are the real operands.

+Most of the operation names are SQL / N1QL keywords or math symbols, but there are also operations to represent document property paths (`"."`), query parameters (`"$"`), etc.

 **NOTE:** This schema is case-insensitive, like SQL and N1QL.
 All operation names, function names, and `SELECT` keys can be upper- or lower-case or any mixture.

-## Example
+## 2. Example

 `SELECT name.first, name.last FROM students WHERE grade = 12 AND gpa >= $GPA`